machinateur/website/templates/markdown/blog/using-symfony-front-controller-to-switch-between-applications.md

   </p>
 </div>

-So something like the follow condition should work (I haven't tested it, though).
+So something like the follow condition would probably work (I haven't tested it, though).

 ```
 RewriteCond "%{HTTP:X-App-Environment}" "prod|test"
 # ...
 ```

+Sadly, it was also no option to adapt server configuration, as is often the case with managed hosting providers.
+ So the solution also had to take that into consideration.

 ---